O2br/RIntegrationPack/scripts/README.md

 ## Stepwise Logistic Regression
-Stepwise logistic regression is a variant on classical linear regression in which variables are only included in the final model if they have a significant effect.
+A type of regression in which the variable being forecasted is categorical ie. a class.
+This script creates a logistic regression model in which variables are only included in the model if they have a significant effect.
+Initially all variables are included and are eliminated one-by-one if a variable is statistically insignificant according to the specified significance criterion until the remaining model only includes variables which are deemed significant.
+This specification uses the Aikaike information criterion as the determination criterion.

 | Output | MicroStrategy Metric Expression |
 | :----- | :------------------------------ |